RykerYang/Authformer/readme.md

 ### 🤩 We have uploaded part of the code, and the complete training and fine-tuning code will be made publicly available after the paper is published.
 ### 🤩 The conference has returned the reviews.
 We sincerely thank the reviewers for their effort and time.❤️❤️❤️ Some reviewers seem to have misunderstood our approach, and we are working hard to provide a detailed response.

-### 🦾 To help you better understand, I have provided examples of special population cases on the right.
+### 🦾 To help you better understand, I have provided examples of special population cases.
 These include: a.
 A 79-year-old mute individual, b.
 An individual with right ear injury and deformation, c.
 A person with missing fingers, d.
 A person with a palm tumor, e.
 An individual with deformed finger joints, f.
 A person with rheumatoid arthritis requiring contactless palmprints.

 ![examples](assets/examples.png)